-Clinical Cardiology 2018 includes international attendee workshops, lectures and symposia, including a designated registration area, a refreshment break and gala lunch.
-Cardiologists, Cardiovascular researchers can join the EuroSciCon as an international member to receive discounts on registration.
-So come and join leading experts and allied professionals from May 24-26 2018 in London, UK to keep up with the rapidly accelerating pace of change that is already having an impact on the field clinical cardiology and will continue to in the future.
+Cardiology Conferences includes international attendee workshops, lectures and symposia, including a designated registration area, a refreshment break and gala lunch.
+Cardiologists, Cardiovascular researchers can join the Clinical Cardiology and Cardiovascualr Disease EuroSciCon as an international member to receive discounts on registration.
+So come and join the leading experts and allied professionals in the International Cardiology Conferences from May 24-26 2018 in London, UK to keep up with the rapidly accelerating pace of change that is already having an impact on the field clinical cardiology and will continue to in the future.

 London is the capital and most populous city of England and the United Kingdom.
 Standing on the River Thames in the south east of the island of Great Britain, London has been a major settlement for two millennia.
 Since at least the 19th century, "London" has also referred to the metropolis around this core, historically split between Middlesex, Essex, Surrey, Kent, and Hertfordshire, which today largely makes up Greater London, governed by the Mayor of London and the London Assembly.
 London is the world's leading investment destination, hosting more international retailers and ultra-high-net-worth individuals than any other city.
 London's universities form the largest concentration of higher education institutes in Europe, and a 2014 report placed it first in the world university rankings.
 London has a diverse range of people and cultures, and more than 300 languages are spoken in the region.
 It’s estimated mid-2015 municipal population was 8,673,713, the largest of any city in the European Union, and accounting for 12.5 per cent of the UK population.
 London's urban area is the second most populous in the EU, after Paris, with 9,787,426 inhabitants at the 2011 census.
 The iconic ‘Big Ben’ clock tower and Westminster Abbey, site of British monarch coronations.
 Across the Thames River, the London Eye observation wheel provides panoramic views of the South Bank cultural complex, and the entire city.